LeonidMem/DatapackTool/README.md

 * `#$ tag namespace:path/function_tag_name` will add the function, where this parameter appears, in the functions' tag with the given name.

+* `#$ ignore` will ignore tagged file on compilation, but it doesn't spread on extended functions.
+It's useful where you have "template"-function that don't need to be included in out datapack.

 ### Built-in commands *(don't copy `<` and `>` from the commands below, they aren't needed)*:
 * `#! execute <any Minecraft execute conditions> {anonymous function}` - wrap anonymous function in another file and call it from the `execute` command with given conditions.